openedx/edx-platform/doc/xml-format.md

 *	`showanswer` - When to show answer.
 For 'attempted', will show answer after first attempt.
 Values: never, attempted, answered, closed.
 Default: closed.
 Optional.
 *	`graded` - Whether this section will count towards the students grade. "true" or "false".
 Defaults to "false".
 *	`rerandomise` - Randomize question on each attempt.
 Values: 'always' (students see a different version of the problem after each attempt to solve it)
+                                                            'onreset' (students see a different version of the problem when they reset, but are not forced to reset after each check)
                                                             'never' (all students see the same version of the problem) 'per_student' (individual students see the same version of the problem each time the look at it, but that version is different from what other students see)
                                                             Default: 'always'.
 Optional.